This topic is a linked part of a larger work: “Edgeryders Communities Platform Manual”

 - An explanation of what the login site is for.

 Set the topic that should be visible at the end of the signup process as a “global banner topic”.
 This will make it visible, given that you have hidden all Discourse content by CSS.

 Hide the “close” button of the banner topic by CSS, to make sure it will always be visible to all logged-in users.

 5. Configuring a Discourse site to be a federated forum

 These tasks are mostly specific to the Edgeryders Communities platforms, a hosting offer of federated Discourse platforms by Edgeryders OÜ.

 Get the current value of the SSO secret from an existing Discourse website that you configured as a federated Discourse platform (so not from your SSO provider), by looking at: https://example.com/admin/site_settings/category/all_results?filter=sso

-Set the SSO secret with the following commands (supply your database name for
+Set the SSO secret as follows.
+First, enter Rails console (supply your database name for

 5.2.
 Make the basic configuration settings